“India's Criminal Court Hierarchy Made Easy”

 High Courts:

 The High Court hears appeals in criminal cases where parties seek to challenge the verdict of a Sessions Court or a Magistrate Court.
-These appeals could be filed by either the prosecution or the defense, depending on the outcome of the case.
-The High Court examines whether the law was applied correctly and whether the trial process followed due procedure.
-It may either confirm the decision, modify it, or overturn the judgment if errors in law or procedure are found.
+Either the prosecution or the defense may file these appeals, depending on the case outcome.
+The High Court reviews whether the trial court applied the law correctly and followed due procedure.
+If it finds errors in law or procedure, the High Court may confirm, modify, or overturn the judgment.

 High Courts exercise supervisory powers over all the lower courts within their jurisdiction.
 This means that High Courts can intervene in cases where there is a belief that a lower court has acted beyond its jurisdiction, or has made an unjust decision.
-The High Court has the authority to issue orders to lower courts to ensure that legal procedures are followed correctly and that justice is served.
+The High Court exercises its authority by directing lower courts to follow proper legal procedures and ensure the delivery of justice.
 The supervisory role also helps ensure consistency and fairness in the functioning of the lower courts, which are subject to the oversight of the High Court.

 The Supreme Court of India: